cloudfoundry/community/governing-board/charter.md

 -   b)	respect the rights of all trademark owners, including any branding and usage guidelines;

--   c)	engage or coordinate with The Linux Foundation on all outreach, website and marketing activities regarding the CFF or on behalf of any PMC that invoke or associate the name of any PMC or The Linux Foundation; and
+-   c)	engage or coordinate with The Linux Foundation on all outreach, website and marketing activities regarding the CFF or on behalf of any project that invoke or associate the name of any project or The Linux Foundation; and

 -   d)	operate under such rules and procedures as may be approved by the Governing Board and confirmed by The Linux Foundation.